3 Chemicals in Food Disrupt Hormones & Promote Obesity

 By making a conscious effort to eat natural foods and clean with natural products like vinegar, lemon juice and baking soda, you can go a long way toward reducing your risk of disease as well as obesity.

 Unfortunately the list of chemicals to avoid is only likely to grow as we learn more about the health effects of the products we are being exposed to.
-We can’t avoid everything, but we can take very deliberate and effective steps to stack the odds in our favor by staying informed and making smart choices of natural products wherever possible.
+We can’t avoid everything, but we can take very deliberate and effective steps to stack the odds in our favour by staying informed and making smart choices of natural products wherever possible.

 If you are trying to lose weight and maintain hormone balance than eating as naturally as possible is certainly a good step but so is checking your symptoms against oestrogen dominance for example.
 We are fortunate that there are now a large number of natural and organic products on the market to substitute for the chemical ones.